benkonrath/django-csv-export-view/README.md

 ```

 `header` - *boolean* - Default: `True`
-Whether or not to include the header in the CSV.
+Whether to include the header in the CSV.

 `filename` - *string* - Default: Dasherized version of `verbose_name_plural` from `queryset.model`.
 Override `get_filename(self, queryset)` if a dynamic filename is required.

 `specify_separator` - *boolean* - Default: `True`
-Whether or not to include `sep=<sepaator>` as the first line of the CSV file.
+Whether to include `sep=<sepaator>` as the first line of the CSV file.
 This is useful for generating Microsoft
 Excel friendly CSV.

 ## CSV Writer Options